MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  The list item (option) to add.

  [in] *bInsertUnique*
- `TRUE` to add the list item only if it does not already exist; otherwise, `FALSE`.
-The default value is `TRUE`.
+ TRUE to add the list item only if it does not already exist; otherwise, FALSE.
+The default value is TRUE.

 ### Return Value
- `TRUE`, which means that the list item is added.
-Otherwise, `FALSE`, which means that the list item is not added because the *bInsertUnique* parameter is `TRUE` and the list item specified by the *lpszOption* parameter already exists.
+ TRUE, which means that the list item is added.
+Otherwise, FALSE, which means that the list item is not added because the *bInsertUnique* parameter is TRUE and the list item specified by the *lpszOption* parameter already exists.

 ### Remarks